 Hanscom Federal Credit Union (HFCU) operates locations in Massachusetts and Washington, D.C.
-They make direct deposits available up to 2 days early.
+They make direct deposits available up to two days early.
 Here is more information.

 Kinetic Credit Union

-Kinetic Credit Union (KCC) is located near Fort Benning, GA.
-Military paychecks are applied at 9:00 a.m. the day before the paycheck is due to post.
+Kinetic Credit Union (KCC) is located near Fort Benning, Georgia.
+Military paychecks are applied at 9 a.m. the day before the paycheck is due to post.
 Learn more at their website.

 Langley Federal Credit Union

-Langley Federal Credit Union (LFCU) has close to 20 branches in and around the Newport News and Norfolk, VA areas.
-LFCU members with a qualifying checking account and Direct Deposit may see their paycheck deposited up to three days earlier than other financial institutions.
+Langley Federal Credit Union (LFCU) has close to 20 branches in and around the Newport News and Norfolk, Virginia areas.
+LFCU members with a qualifying checking account and direct deposit may see their paychecks deposited up to three days earlier than other financial institutions.